appwrite/appwrite/CONTRIBUTING.md

 Each container in Appwrite is a microservice on its own.
 Each service is an independent process that can scale without regard to any of the other services.

-Currently, all of the Appwrite microservices are intended to communicate using the TCP protocol over a private network.
+Currently, all the Appwrite microservices are intended to communicate using the TCP protocol over a private network.
 You should be aware to not expose any of the services to the public-facing network, besides the public port 80 and 443, who, by default, are used to expose the Appwrite HTTP API.

 ## Ports